microsoft/pyright/docs/configuration.md

 <a name="reportUnboundVariable"></a> **reportUnboundVariable** [boolean or string, optional]: Generate or suppress diagnostics for unbound variables.
 The default value for this setting is `"error"`.

+<a name="reportUnhashable"></a> **reportUnhashable** [boolean or string, optional]: Generate or suppress diagnostics for the use of an unhashable object in a container that requires hashability.

 <a name="reportInvalidStubStatement"></a> **reportInvalidStubStatement** [boolean or string, optional]: Generate or suppress diagnostics for statements that are syntactically correct but have no purpose within a type stub file.
 The default value for this setting is `"none"`.

 <a name="reportIncompleteStub"></a> **reportIncompleteStub** [boolean or string, optional]: Generate or suppress diagnostics for a module-level `__getattr__` call in a type stub file, indicating that it is incomplete.
 The default value for this setting is `"none"`.